Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

 Deandre Ayton Insights vs. the Nuggets

-- The Nuggets are the eighth-best defensive squad in the NBA, giving up 112.5 points per contest.
+- Defensively, the Nuggets are eighth in the NBA, giving up 112.5 points per game.

-- The Nuggets allow 40.8 rebounds per contest, best in the NBA.
+- The Nuggets are the best squad in the NBA, conceding 40.8 rebounds per contest.

-- The Nuggets are the 15th-ranked squad in the league, conceding 25.7 assists per contest.
+- Giving up 25.7 assists per contest, the Nuggets are the 15th-ranked team in the league.

 Deandre Ayton vs. the Nuggets